stanleychilton/selectionsite/README.md

 ### Description

-this repository contains a script that creates a website and the mysql data to go with it plus merges/recieves data contained in [this repo](https://github.com/stanleychilton/ITproject) the best way to run this website is on a test server which i found xampp was the best way to run this.
+This repository contains all nessesary code for a website and the mysql data to go with it plus merges/recieves data contained in [this repo](https://github.com/stanleychilton/ITproject) the best way to run this website is on a test server which i found xampp was the best way to run this.

 **(installation guide below)**